“It’s chocolate. How bad can it be?”

 If you want to substitute the dairy in something like a pumpkin pie or cheesecake, silken tofu works well.
 For pies, you’d replace the 14 oz can of evaporate milk with one package of silken tofu.
 For a cheesecake, if a recipe called for four packages of cream cheese and I didn’t want to substitute all four packages with soy cream cheese, I would substitute with two packages of the soy cream cheese and two packages of silken tofu.

-And if you really do need to use a vegan cheese, which I do in a lasagna, for pizza, and in a macaroni and cheese dish, the only brand I have found to work as a real cheese substitute is the Daiya brands.
-Their mozzarella and cheddar do tend to melt similarly to real cheese, and they don’t have that aftertaste that many of the other vegan cheeses seem to have.
+And if you really do need to use a vegan cheese, which I do in a lasagna, for pizza, and in a macaroni and cheese dish, there are the Daiya and Chaou brands.
+Their cheeses do tend to melt similarly to real cheese, and if you flavor them with your herbs, garlic and onions, the taste is similar to real cheese.
 My tip for you, though: After you bake your dish, broil the top for a couple of minutes to fully melt the cheese into that gooey-ness you like from a real cheese.
 Another tip, if you mix just a tiny amount of olive oil in with the cheese, when you bake it, it will become more crusty like mozzarella.

 Dairy Free Dark Chocolate Snack Cake

-3 1/2 cups 100% whole wheat flour or 3 cups Authentic Foods Multi-Blend Gluten free flour
+3 1/2 cups 100% whole wheat flour or 3 cups favorite gluten free flour blend

 2 tsp baking soda

 1/2 cup Hershey Special Dark unsweetened cocoa (or regular unsweetened cocoa if you prefer)

 10 oz package Enjoy Life mini chocolate chips